Arlen Bockhorn

-Arlen Dale "Bucky" Bockhorn (born July 8, 1933) is a retired American basketball player.
+Arlen Dale "Bucky" Bockhorn (born July 8, 1933) is an American former basketball player.
 He was a guard for the National Basketball Association's Cincinnati Royals from 1958 to 1965.
-He played college basketball at the University of Dayton and is a member of Dayton's Hall of Fame and All-Century team.
+He played college basketball for the Dayton Flyers and is a member of Dayton's Hall of Fame and All-Century team.

 Early life

 Raised in the small coal-mining town of Campbell Hill, Illinois, Bockhorn attended Trico Consolidated High School.

 College career

 Bockhorn spent a year at the University of Dayton and two years in the U.S. Army before becoming a starter for three National Invitation Tournament (NIT) teams at Dayton, beginning in 1955–56.
 As a sophomore at Dayton, Bockhorn was on a team that had a 25–4 record, finished third in the final Associated Press poll and was runner-up in the NIT.
 He averaged 10.7, 11.8 and 10.8 points in his three UD seasons, averaging 12.4 rebounds in 1957–58 when he was the team's most valuable player.
 In his three seasons, the Flyers were a combined 69–17.

 Bockhorn has the distinction of being one of three brothers to play on one varsity major college team, in 1957–58 with brothers Terry and Harold, one of the few times this has happened in Division I history.
 Brothers Matthew, Thomas and William Brennan also played together in 1957–58, for Villanova University.
 The two trios of brothers were the last to play together in Division I for 54 seasons until Miles, Mason, and Marshall Plumlee played for Duke University in 2011–12.